hbendekgey/house_forecast_2018/BafumiEriksonWlezien/README.md

 forecast.R contains an executable R script in which individual parameters and flags can be set.
 It produces a distribution of Democratic house seats and a point estimate and win percentage for each individual district, according to the parameters chosen.

 ### Usage
 First make sure [Stan](http://mc-stan.org/) is installed.
-(I know, Stan is a bit overkill for such a simple model, but I wanted practice and by compiling the sampler into C code and running on multiple cores it becomes much more scalable) Explanations for all choices and all defaults can be found in the report forecast.pdf
+(I know, Stan is a bit overkill for such a simple model, but I wanted practice and by compiling the sampler into C code and running on multiple cores it becomes much more scalable) Note that the first time you run it, it can take a minute to compile the C code.
+Explanations for all choices and all defaults can be found in the report forecast.pdf

 ```console
 Usage: Rscript [R options] forecast.R [Program options]
 ```

+The district-by-district forecast will be written to a file named "district_forecast.csv" if no file of that name already exists in the directory (otherwise it won't write it).
+It will also write a probability of Democrats holding each number of seats under a file named "house_seats.csv" if no file of that name already exists.

 R options:
   -Standard R command line options ([read more here](https://stat.ethz.ch/R-manual/R-devel/library/base/html/Startup.html))

 Program options:
-* PA-inc (not yet implemented)
+* PA-inc
     * Treat current Pennsylvanian congressmen who are running in one of the newly created districts as incumbents.
 By default, due to redistricting all Pennsylvanian seats are considered open seats.
 * 2014-template
     * Uses the 2014 prediction template for individual races, as opposed to the default 2010 template.
 This puts a lot more weight on incumbent performance in the previous election, and much less on Presidential performance.
 Use this if believe the 2018 Republican party is more the party of the establishment than the party of Trump.